 The courts were run by the town for several decades.
 Local tennis players were given the opportunity in 1992 to lease the courts and create a private club, which was organized as the Cranford Clay Courts Club.
 Open April through November, weather permitting, the Cranford Clay Courts Club draws its members from Cranford and a number of surrounding towns.
 The Club is privileged to be one of the few "soft" court Clubs with a lighting system for night play.

-• Lights must be off by 10:00 pm during the week.
+We are a "Neighborhood Friendly Facility," please remember:- Lights must be off by 10:00 pm during the week.

-• NO lights on Sundays.
+- NO lights on Sundays.